 FTC Disclaimer: The author provided me with a pre-release electronic copy of the book free of charge.
 He did not provide this copy in exchange for any review or mention on this website.
 I am receiving no compensation from the author or publisher for the sale of this book or for providing this review.

 If you purchase this book from one of my Amazon.com links, I get a small percentage of the sale at no extra cost to you.
 I spend a lot of time writing articles on this site.
 All my information is given free of charge.
-To ensure a positive viewing experience, I don’t have any paid advertising When you use my affiliate links, you support the writing you enjoy without subscription fees, annoying ads, or donation requests.
+When you use my affiliate links, you support the writing you enjoy without subscription fees, annoying pop-up ads, or donation requests.
 Thank you for helping support my work.